* Plan seeks $2.4 billion to begin U.S. base closure process

 * Budget starting point for negotiations, unlikely to pass

-WASHINGTON, April 10 (Reuters) - The Pentagon offered up a $526.6 billion budget on Wednesday that calls for closing bases, slashing the civilian workforce and scrapping weapons programs, holding out hope the U.S. Congress might still opt for an alternative to even more draconian cuts already on their way.
+WASHINGTON, April 10 (Reuters) - The Pentagon proposed a $526.6 billion budget on Wednesday that calls for closing bases, slashing the civilian workforce and scrapping arms programs, holding out hope the U.S. Congress might still opt for an alternative to even more draconian cuts already on their way.

-President Barack Obama's proposed Pentagon budget for the 2014 fiscal year asks Congress to take a series of politically difficult steps, including starting a new round of U.S. base closure proceedings, increasing healthcare fees for military retirees and slowing military pay increases.
+The proposed budget asks Congress to take a series of politically difficult steps, including starting a new U.S. base closure process, increasing healthcare fees for military retirees and slowing military pay increases.

-Defense officials said the department also planned to reduce its civilian workforce by 40,000 to 50,000 over five years and take new steps to reduce the cost of healthcare, including overhauling military treatment facilities.
+Defense officials said the department also planned to reduce its civilian workforce by 40,000 to 50,000 over five years, mainly through attrition, and take new steps to reduce the cost of healthcare, including overhauling treatment facilities.

-"The costs of infrastructure, overhead, acquisitions and personnel compensation must be addressed in order to put the Department of Defense's budget on a sustainable path - particularly given the pressures on our top-line budget," Defense Secretary Chuck Hagel said at a budget briefing.
+"The costs of infrastructure, overhead, acquisitions and personnel compensation must be addressed in order to put the Department of Defense's budget on a sustainable path - particularly given the pressures on our top-line budget," Hagel told a budget briefing.

-The budget proposal included $88.5 billion for the war in Afghanistan and other overseas operations, the same amount as requested last year.
+The budget includes $88.5 billion for the war in Afghanistan and other overseas operations, the same amount as requested last year.
 Comptroller Robert Hale said the figure was a placeholder and would ultimately be somewhat lower, but still high because of the cost of removing equipment from Afghanistan.

 The Defense Department is in the midst of a long-term budget drawdown after a decade of increases.
 It began implementing $487 billion in cuts to proposed spending in 2012 and was hit by an additional $500 billion over a decade starting on March 1.

-The president's budget proposal unveiled on Wednesday would replace the $500 billion sequestration cut with a $150 billion reduction, most of it spread over a five-year period beginning several years from now.
+Obama's budget proposal would replace the Pentagon's $500 billion sequestration cut with a $150 billion reduction, most of it spread over a five-year period beginning several years from now.
 Some $34 billion in cuts would be implemented over the next five years.

-The Pentagon budget asks Congress to begin a new round of U.S. Base Realignment and Closure proceedings, a politically unpopular request that was rejected by lawmakers last year and has already produced hearings this year, even before the decision was announced.
+The Pentagon budget asks Congress to begin a new round of U.S. Base Realignment and Closure proceedings, a proposal that was rejected by lawmakers last year.

-The budget request includes $2.4 billion over the next five years to pay for the process.
-Base closures disrupt local economies and cost a huge amount upfront, saving money only over the long run.
+This year's request includes $2.4 billion over five years to pay for the base closure process.
+Closures disrupt local economies and cost a huge amount upfront, saving money only over the long run.

 Based on estimates from the last round of base closures that started in 2005, the Pentagon is believed to have more than 20 percent surplus of infrastructure.